RFP Response Strategy: Why Human Intelligence Is Necessary

 - When you have questions, your Bid Manager will have an answer.
 We cannot stress enough how important this is.
 No matter the day or time, Bid Managers will be there to answer your pressing question or ease your response concerns.

 Learning the RFP process is stressful, and you have a lot riding on the response award.
 The importance of human intelligence goes well beyond the points we mentioned above.
 If your strategy is to understand the process, increase your win rate and respond to more bids — without the cost of adding a response department — then outsourcing is a smart way to proceed.

 A Place for AI Response Software

 This article, however, is not to criticize AI response software.
-As we continue to dive deeper into an already digitally designed age, this software has its place in the response industry.
+As we continue to dive deeper into a digitally designed age, this software has its place in the response industry.
 We want to help you make the best RFP strategy decisions for your business at the right time.

 Ask if your business:

-- employs dedicated staff to learning, managing and maintaining the software program.
+- Employs dedicated staff to learn, manage and maintain the software program.

 If the answers are yes, then it might be a great time to consider transitioning to AI Response Software to help increase your response rate and decrease your response time.

 Either way, consistency is key to creating a winning response strategy.
 The procurement process is one that requires patience and skill.
 Both of those can be learned to create a winning bid.
 Compelling evidence can be found in our Case Studies — including real clients who entrusted The Bid Lab through their response processes.
 Connecting with humans that share the same goals you want for your business is something that automated software cannot be trained to do.
 If your business has questions about The Bid Lab’s services, schedule a free consultation with us today!